viamrobotics/board_canaries/README.md

 # board_canaries
 Code to run on every board, to run canary tests. <br />
-Nightly unit test logs are located at `/var/log/canary_tests.log`.
+Nightly unit test logs for all boards except the orange pi are located at `/var/log/canary_tests.log`.
 These logs are then analyzed and analysis logs can be found at `/var/log/canary_analysis.log`.
+The orange pi's logs are located at `/home/orangepi/board_canaries/`.
 Test failures are reported to Slack.

 ## To set up a new board:
 - Create a new robot, likely in the `viam-hardware-testing` org, in the "Board Canaries" location.